Frankfurt Cabinet

+The Frankfurt cabinet (Frankfurter Schrank) is a two-door baroque style of wardrobe originating in the Rhine-Main region of Germany, with a distinct system of separable parts.
+Several variants exist denoted by a prefix added on to the German word for cabinet, Schrank, e.g. Wellenschrank (wave cabinet), Pilasterschrank (pilaster cabinet), Säulenschrank (column cabinet), stollenschrank (pillar cabinet) or Nasenschrank (nose cabinet).

-They were made from spruce with a walnut veneer, or in solid oak.
+They were traditionally made from spruce with a walnut veneer, through some exist in solid oak, though it is debated whether specimens in the latter category can be considered true Frankfurt cabinets.
 Un-veneered examples made from pine are generally modern reproductions.
 All wardrobes are—thanks to their construction—divisible into several individual parts with just a few simple moves and can be re-assembled again without tools, though requiring two people.

 These wardrobes were required as journeyman pieces in the Frankfurt joinery trade, but could also be commissioned works of patrician families.
 Their original purpose was the storage of household linen and clothing, with the size intended to illustrate the linen supply of the owner family.
 The later-added clothes rail, present in many surviving examples, was installed in the 19th century with the advent of the coat hanger.

 The furniture stood in the hallway or entrance hall and increasingly gained the importance of a piece of representation.
 Publicly accessible examples can be found in the Bolongaro Palace, the Goethe House, and the Römer.
-Historically, some wardrobes have been and are still used more often as filing cabinets — for example in banks or in the offices of the Frankfurt City Hall.
+Historically, some wardrobes have been and are still used as filing cabinets — for example in banks or in the offices of the Frankfurt City Hall.